idgetto/idgetto.github.io/_posts/2018-10-23-project-2-ideas.md

 - In place of a website's ads, show the terms and conditions instead.
 - Print out all the terms and conditions we've agreed to display their volume and the amount of legally binding contracts we must uphold.
 - Create a physical network of people and pass secret info as notes.
-- Generate a geographical map of were each website stores its data around the world
+- Generate a geographical map of were each website stores its data around the world.